ProfessorAmbika/UNIT-2-DATA-EXPRESSIONS-STATEMENTS-MATERIAL/md/Python interpreter and interactive mode.md

 # **<center> GE8151 PROBLEM SOLVING AND PYTHON PROGRAMMING </center>**
 ![compiler and interpreter](./img/wc.png)
 ## <center>**UNIT II DATA, EXPRESSIONS, STATEMENTS**</center>
-### <p  style="text-align:justify">Python interpreter and interactive mode; values and types: int, float, boolean, string, and list; variables, expressions, statements, tuple assignment, precedence of operators, comments; modules and functions, function definition and use, flow of execution, parameters and arguments;</p>
+### _Python interpreter and interactive mode; values and types: int, float, boolean, string, and list; variables, expressions, statements, tuple assignment, precedence of operators, comments; modules and functions, function definition and use, flow of execution, parameters and arguments;_
-### **<p  style="text-align:justify">Illustrative programs:** exchange the values of two variables, circulate the values of n variables, distance between two points. </p>
+### **_Illustrative programs: exchange the values of two variables, circulate the values of n variables, distance between two points._**

 >## **Table of Contents**
 ***